Leaf27/CS542/README.md

 # CS542
-used for homework of CS 542, 2015 fall
+used for homework of CS 542, 2015 fall\n
-The main function is in repository testDB/src/testDB
+The main function is in repository testDB/src/testDB.java